Horti Sustainable

 3. Carbon Footprint and life cycle assessments

 In order to achieve the set goals, three working groups within the HSPI have been set up, each focusing on a different aspect.
-These working groups aim to gather information, develop set standards, and provide tools to the HSPI participants to help them meet the company goals.
-More information about this will soon be available on this website.
+These working groups aim to gather information, develop set standards, and provide tools to the HSPI participants to help them meet the company goals:

 HSPI has drawn up objectives which anticipate future legislation and sector ambitions